msterkowiec/AMTL/README.md

 - vector<bool>
 - make sure that all the traits of types from amt namespace are exactly the same as the traits of their equivalents from std namespace
 - polish AMTScalarType and AMTPointerType
-- last but not least: a) prepare test suite b) test AMTL with as large codebase as possible - replacing as many types from std with amt as possible.
+- last but not least: a) prepare test suite and b) examples c) test AMTL with as large codebase as possible - replacing as many types from std with amt as possible.
 The objective is that all the existing code (at least C++11) should compile successfully with AMTL types without having to add a single type cast in it.

 # Known issues
 AMTL is a fresh project (its idea sprang in the middle of April 2021), so many things are still missing and many may have been unnoticed, anyway here is the list of possible issues spotted so far: